linode/docs/docs/guides/development/javascript/modifying-dom/index.md

         ul_element.replaceChild(not_first_li_element, zero_li_element);

-All of the above commands, in sequence, rework the `ul` element to look like:
+All of the above commands, in sequence, rework the `ul` element to look like the following:

     <ul>
         <li>First negative item</li>